tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 4. Pick the `SPY` and `AGG` close prices from the Alpaca's `get_barset()` DataFrame response and store them as Python variables.
 Print the closing values for validation.

-5. Compute the value in US dollars of the current amount of shares and print the results.
+5. Compute the value in dollars of the current amount of shares and print the results.

 #### Savings Health Analysis

 In this section, you will assess the financial health of the credit union's members.

 1. To analyze savings health, create a DataFrame called `df_savings` with two rows.
-Store the total value in US dollars of the crypto assets in the first row and the total value of the shares in the second row.
+Store the total value in dollars of the crypto assets in the first row and the total value of the shares in the second row.

     **Hint:** The `df_savings` DataFrame should have one column `amount` with two rows with `crypto` and `shares` as index values.